kalicout/BioMol-Project-Group2/README.md

 ## HOMOLOGY BASED METHODS:

+  > We run our sequence through blast against the nr database

   - Run *blastx* of the unspliced sequence against the *nr database*.
 Since this is a huge database, this time we will run blast on the ncbi server https://blast.ncbi.nlm.nih.gov/Blast.cgi